 Matsusaka Castle area

-There isn't much of a castle here anymore: the keep was destroyed in a typhoon in 1644, a fire took down the palace and the second bailey in 1877, and the remaining fortifications were demolished four years later.
-Many of the stone ramparts, however, are intact and open for visitors to walk around on.
-The elevated position offers views of the town below.
+The ruins of Matsusaka Castle still remain today.
+While the keep was leveled by a storm in 1644, and a fire destroyed the palace of the second bailey in 1877, many of the stone ramparts are intact and open for visitors to explore.
+The castle site's elevated position offers views of the town below.

-If you're a Japanese history buff, the Moto'ori Norinaga Memorial Museum on the castle grounds may be worth a visit.
-Its exhibits feature the literature and maps of Moto'ori Norinaga, a renowned Japanese scholar.
+If you're interested in Japanese history, be sure to check out the Motoori Norinaga Memorial Museum on the castle grounds.
+Its exhibits feature the literature and maps of Motoori Norinaga, a preeminent Japanese scholar.
 His diligent commentary on everything from literary classics to his personal life provides insight into the Japanese character.

-Also on the grounds, the Matsusaka City Museum of History and Folklore occupies a converted library originally constructed in 1911.
-In its old-time atmosphere, you can inspect artifacts relating to Matsusaka's mercantile past.
+For a peek into Old Matsusaka, head to the Matsusaka City Museum of History and Folklore.
+Occupying a converted library originally constructed in 1911, you can see artifacts from Matsusaka's mercantile past.

-Don't forget to check out the residences the castle guards once called home.
-People still live in these houses, but one building at the northern end of the area is open to visitors.
+Don't forget to visit the residences the castle guards once called home.
+Their direct descendants still live in these houses, and the one at the northern end is open for visitors.

-Near the museum is the original home of the Mitsui family, who went on to create what is now the Mitsui conglomerate.
+Near the museum is the original home of the Mitsui family, who went on to create what is now the Mitsui Group.
 Note that this residence is not open to the public.

-If you want to get into the nitty-gritty of the business that made Matsusaka rich in its heyday, go to the Matsusaka Cotton Center, where you can see how kimono and other fabrics were made.
-There is also an antique loom that visitors can use to weave their own fabrics.
+If you want a deep dive into the business that made Matsusaka rich in its heyday, be sure to visit the Matsusaka Cotton Center.
+There, you can experience how kimono and other fabrics were made, and weave your own fabric on an authentic antique loom.

-Matsusaka beef is rightly famous.
-Although not as well-known internationally as its rival, Kobe beef, some consider the Matsusaka variety even better.
-The cattle are similarly raised, being treated to full-body massages and beer that reportedly help give the meat its soft texture and rich marbling.
+Many consider Matsusaka beef to be the best in Japan.
+Although not as well-known internationally as Kobe beef, Matsusaka beef is domestically known as a rival wagyu.
+The cattle are raised, and treated to full-body massages and beer that reportedly help give the meat its soft texture and rich marbling.

 Matsusaka has several festivals throughout the year.
 The Matsusaka Gion Festival in mid-July is the local version of Kyoto's similarly-named extravaganza.
 Absorb the energy of the parade of floats and revelers carrying portable shrines.

-In November, witness the locals don samurai costumes and parade through town during the Ujisato Festival.
-The event is held to honor Gamo Ujisato, the feudal lord who commissioned the construction of Matsusaka Castle.
+In November, the locals don samurai costumes and parade through town during the Ujisato Festival.
+The event is held to honor Gamo Ujisato, the feudal lord who established the foundation for Matsusaka City.